Sunday, October 2nd, 2011

-y their very nature, pregnancy and childbirth, and the strong hormonal changes that go with them, are hard on a woman’s body.
+By their very nature, pregnancy and childbirth, and the strong hormonal changes that go with them, are hard on a woman’s body.
 While depression should never be ignored, many nursing moms are very reluctant to take antidepressant medication for fear of the effect it will have on their babies.
 Acupuncture has the ability to fill a very important gap as an alternative and more natural treatment for postpartum depression.

-Acupuncture is an integral part of traditional Chinese medicine used worldwide for the treatment of various ailments.
 Quite a bit of scientific research has been conducted on the efficiency of acupuncture resulting in the approved use of the therapy for more than twenty conditions by the World Health Organization, including depression and several female hormonal related disorders.
 Since postpartum depression is thought to be rooted in an imbalance of hormones, acupuncture is proven to be effective in both depression and hormone imbalances.

 The Science of Acupuncture